reeperbahn-neon-night-hamburg

 The tour covers the Reeperbahn itself, the side streets (where the real stories are), the Davidwache police station (Germany’s most famous — it has its own TV show), and the Herbertstraße (a gated street that only men over 18 are allowed to enter).
 The guide explains the history of each location without moralising — St. Pauli is what it is, and the tour respects that.

-The 17,793 reviews at 4.7 stars make this the most-reviewed tour in Germany — and one of the most-reviewed in Europe.
+The sheer volume of consistently positive feedback makes this the most-reviewed tour in Germany — and one of the most-reviewed in Europe.
 That volume across years of daily operation means the quality is consistently high regardless of which guide you get.
 The tour is 18+ only (the content covers sex work, crime, and Hamburg’s red-light history) and runs in the evening when the neighbourhood is at its most atmospheric.

 Jolly Roger bar on Hamburg street